agilestacks/stack-apps/apps/python-flask/README.md

 # CMD ["python3", "-m", "flask", "run", "--no-debugger", "--no-reload"]
 ENTRYPOINT ["gunicorn", "-b", "0.0.0.0:80", "app"]
 ```
-## Running a Skaffold
+## Running Skaffold

-1. We do deploy with Skaffold.
-It is nice and easy.
-And we have got already a number of predifined tasks in vscodePress `CMD + Shift + P` Then select `Run Task`.
+1. You will deploy the application with Skaffold.
+To run a number of predifined tasks in VS Code, press `CMD + Shift + P` Then select `Run Task`.
 Here you should be able to see a number oof predifined tasks.
 You can customize tasks in `.vscode/tasks.json`

 <img src="docs/media/vscode-7.png" alt="Active Namespace" width="483" height="100" />